 You can find more information at the website of the Danish Veterinary and Food Administration, including the rules for the commercial transport of animals, and the rules for the import of unvaccinated puppies and kittens.

-In Denmark, all dogs must be marked and registered in the Danish Dog Register.
+In Denmark, all dogs must be registered in the Danish Dog Register.
 This may be done via a microchip number or ear tattoo, and must be done before the dog is eight weeks old.

 If you are a dog owner, you must have dog liability insurance.
 This also applies to short stays, such as holidays.
 The insurance must provide cover in the event that the dog causes injury or damage to people or things.
 You can read more about dog insurance in Forsikringsguiden (the Insurance Guide).
 The requirements towards dog insurance are set out in the Executive Order on Liability Insurance for Dogs.

-In Denmark, certain breeds of dog are prohibited.
+In Denmark, certain breeds of dog are banned.
 You can find more information about which breeds are involved with the Danish Veterinary and Food Administration.

 If you have pets with you while travelling through Sweden between Bornholm and the rest of Denmark, the animal must comply with the same rules as though you were travelling with the animal to Sweden.

 Please fill in our contact form if you have any questions or if you have encountered an obstacle in another Nordic country.